 Assault & Aggravated Assault Charges

 If the police come to your home because of a domestic disturbance, someone is going to jail.
-If you are ready this page, that person ended up being you, but that doesn't mean its right.
-They make an arrest to protect themselves from liability to prevent the disturbance from escalating as they should, but that mean you need to be convicted of domestic violence.
+If you are reading this page, that person ended up being you, but that doesn’t mean its right.
+Police make many arrests to protect themselves from liability, but that does not mean you need to be convicted of domestic violence.

-If you are injured, PHOTOGRAPH YOUR INJURIES NOW and seek medical treatment if necessary and contact me for a free consultation.The Protective Order
+If you are injured, PHOTOGRAPH YOUR INJURIES NOW and seek medical treatment if necessary and contact me to start building your defense.
+Save your text messages and emails!

 Domestic violence allegations are sometimes baseless lies incident to marriages headed towards divorce or child custody battles.
-At other times, both parties are equally to blame.
-Many counties have grant-funded domestic violence division with specially trained prosecutors, investigators, and victim advocates.
-These folks mean well, but many become "true believers" who assume that you are guilty.
+At other times, both parties are equally blameworthy.
+Many counties have grant-funded domestic violence divisions with specially trained prosecutors, investigators, and victim advocates.
+These folks mean well, but many become “true believers” who assume that you are guilty.
 They often must be made to see the light through your acquittal at a jury trial.

-Even if you are guilty, punishments (even probations) recommended by the Government can be excessive.
-Your lawyer should explore every option to reduce your loss of freedom.
-Pre-trial diversions, conditional dismissals, batterer's intervention, anger management, alcohol and drug treatment, or a plea to a lesser charge (like Class C Assault-Offensive Contact, or Disorderly Contact) are all possibilities in domestic violence cases.
+Even if you are guilty, punishments (even probations) recommended by the Government can be excessive with lifetime implications.
+I always explore every option to reduce or eliminate any loss of freedom.
+Pre-trial diversions, conditional dismissals, batterer’s intervention, anger management, alcohol and drug treatment, or a plea to a lesser charge (like Class C Assault-Offensive Contact, or Disorderly Contact) are all possibilities in domestic violence cases.